Brain-inspired Computational Intelligence via Predictive Coding: Generative Models and Predictive Coding

 \paragraph{Inversion.} Given the above, we now have the structure of the main object of study that centrally characterizes the PC literature, that is, a hierarchical generative model, which lives in a continuous state space and whose probability distributions are Gaussian in nature.
-However, what also defines PC is the process that is used to invert the generative model, which means estimating $p(\x_1, \dots, \x_L \mid \ob)$ via an approximate posterior $q(\x_1, \dots, \x_L)$.
-To do this, we need to appeal to two different approximation results: first, we leverage a mean-field approximation, which allows us to assume that the variational posterior factorizes into conditionally independent posteriors $q(\x_\ell)$; then, through the Laplace approximation, we approximate posterior distributions as Gaussian forms \cite{friston2008variational}.
-At this point, it is now possible to minimize the resulting variational free energy.
-In essence, what results is an inversion mechanism that has the same dynamics as the original computational model in Rao and Ballard \cite{rao1999predictive}, which was notably developed before PC was cast as variational learning and inference.
-The minimization of variational free energy can either use gradient descent or fixed point iterations \cite{friston2007variational}.
-The latter follows from the fact that Gaussian priors are conjugate to Gaussian posteriors.
-In either case, the gradients of variational free energy are just prediction errors.
-This means, to evaluate requisite free energy gradients one has to evaluate prediction errors.
-One might argue that PC is the explicit (or implicit) use of prediction errors for the inversion of generative models (under Gaussian assumptions about random effects).
+However, what also defines PC is the process that is used to invert the generative model, which means estimating $p(\mathbf{x}_1, \dots, \mathbf{x}_L \mid \mathbf{o})$ via an approximate posterior $q(\mathbf{x}_1, \dots, \mathbf{x}_L)$.
+To do this, we need to appeal to two different approximation results: first, we leverage a mean-field approximation, which allows us to assume that the variational posterior factorizes into conditionally independent posteriors $q(\mathbf{x}_\ell)$; then, through the Laplace approximation, we assume that approximate posterior distributions are Gaussian in form \cite{friston2008variational}.
+At this point, the model can be inverted by minimizing the resulting variational free energy via gradient descent or fixed-point iterations.